Tina (film)

-Tina is an 2021 documentary film, directed by Dan Lindsay and T. J. Martin.
+Tina is a 2021 documentary film directed by Dan Lindsay and T. J. Martin.
 It follows the life and career of musician Tina Turner.
+The film marked the final appearance of Turner before her death on May 24, 2023.

-The film had its world premiere at the Berlin International Film Festival on March 2, 2021.
+A world premiere was held at the Berlin International Film Festival on March 2, 2021.
 It was released in the United States on March 27, 2021, by HBO, and in the United Kingdom on March 28, 2021, by Altitude Film Distribution.

 Synopsis

 The film follows the life and career of musician Tina Turner, with Turner appearing in the film alongside Angela Bassett, Oprah Winfrey, Kurt Loder, Katori Hall, Erwin Bach, Carl Arrington, Jimmy Thomas, Le'Juene Fletcher, Rhonda Graam, Roger Davies and Terry Britten.

-In a March 2021 interview with Today, Turner described the film as a parallel story to her memoir.. ......Happiness Becomes You, which was released in December 2020 by Atria Books.
+In a March 2021 interview with Today, Turner described the film as a parallel story to her memoir Happiness Becomes You, which was released in December 2020 by Atria Books.
 The film is dedicated to Tina Turner's son Craig Turner and to Rhonda Graam who was Tina Turner's close friend, road manager and personal assistant for over 45 years.

 Production

-In May 2018, it was announced Dan Lindsay and T.J.
-Martin would direct the film, with Tina Turner set to participate with Altitude Film Distribution set to distribute in the United Kingdom.
+In May 2018, it was announced Dan Lindsay and T. J. Martin would direct the film, with Tina Turner set to participate with Altitude Film Distribution set to distribute in the United Kingdom.

 Release

 Tina had its world premiere at the Berlin International Film Festival on March 2, 2021.
 It was released in the United States on March 27, 2021, by HBO.
 The film drew 1.1 million viewers, the best ratings for an HBO documentary since Leaving Neverland (2019), which had 1.3 million viewers tune into part one.
-It was released in the United Kingdom on March 28, 2021, by Altitude Film Distribution, and simulcast on Sky Documentaries.
+It was released theatrically in the United Kingdom on March 28, 2021, by Altitude Film Distribution, and simulcast on Sky Documentaries.
 Universal Pictures Home Entertainment distributed the documentary elsewhere.